stevedekorte/strvct.net/docs/Developer.md

 This document is intended to be read after reading the [Project Overview](ProjectOverview.md), which outlines the goals and structure of the Strvct framework.
 Here we'll go into the technical details of our specific implementation and how the various parts work together.

-Much of the documentation for the clasess and how they work together is in the form of inline comments in the source code, but this document attempts to give a high-level overview of how the various parts fit together and introduce the important classes and their key implementation details.
+Much of the documentation for the classess and how they work together is in the form of inline comments in the source code, but this document attempts to give a high-level overview of how the various parts fit together and introduce the important classes and their key implementation details.

 <!--
 Applications are typically composed of **UI**, **Model**, and **Storage** layers.
 Much of the code and potential bugs that make up the custom code in complex real world applications is the "glue" code that synchronizes these layers.